 The recommended oral dose of etravirine tablets is 200mg (two 100mg tablets) twice daily following a meal.
 Taking the drug on an empty stomach is not advised.
 For those who have difficulty swallowing, etravirine can be dissolved in water.

-People who develop a severe rash while taking etravirine were advised to seek immediate medical advice.
 If a hypersensitivity reaction to the drug is diagnosed, treatment with it should be stopped immediately.
 People who have stopped treatment due to hypersensitivity reactions should not restart therapy.

 In contrast to other NNRTIs, more than one resistance mutation needs to develop, in order to bring about resistance to etravirine.
 (Brillant) (Vingerhoets) The presence of the most common NNRTI mutation, K103N, did not affect the treatment response in individuals on etravirine in the DUET studies; however, the presence at baseline of V179D, V179F, V179T, Y181V, or G190S was associated with a decreased virologic response to etravirine.
 (Madruga) (Lazzarin)